FIWARE/tutorials.PEP-Proxy/README.md

 ```

-### :arrow_forward: Video : Wilma PEP Proxy Configuration
+### :arrow_forward: Video : Securing A REST API

 [![](http://img.youtube.com/vi/coxFQEY0_So/0.jpg)](https://www.youtube.com/watch?v=coxFQEY0_So "Securing a REST API")

-Click on the image above to see a video about securing a REST API the Wilma PEP Proxy
+Click on the image above to see a video about securing a REST API using the Wilma PEP Proxy

 ## User Logs In to the Application using the REST API